-More experts advise always cooking wild mushrooms before you eat them.
+Experts advise always cooking wild mushrooms before you eat them.
 So in an attempt to do these ingredients justice, I’ve been recipe collecting!
 All of the following dishes were found on ICA’s website.
-Cooking and baking from Swedish receipes is great language practice.
+Cooking and baking from Swedish recipes is great language practice.

 - You know your food is legitimately från den svenska skogen (from the Swedish forest) if it’s got the word skog in it.
 This skogspizza lends itself well to any type of wild mushroom.
 Skogstoast med trattkantareller sounds delicious and I bet it’d be just as good with picklad svamp (pickled mushrooms).

 - Although this meatball dish doesn’t contain the word skog, it does feature skogens konung, the king of the forest – älg (moose).

 - A typical dinner for me is probably an Asian-inspired soup, noodle, or rice dish, so my hand-picked mushrooms will likely compliment something like bibimbap med svamp or ramen med svamp, morötter och tofu.